Bashar12345/M360ICT_task/README.md

-Here’s a template for your `README.md` that outlines the setup and usage for
 # Bookstore API

 A RESTful API for managing a bookstore.
 This API allows users to perform CRUD (Create, Read, Update, Delete) operations on books and authors.